Sklansky Malmuth

 Part of knowin’ when to hold ’em and when to fold ’em when playing rationally comes from knowing your chances of winning the pot in relation to how much you must invest to stay in versus the total.
 By Mason Malmuth and David Sklansky.
 Poker is a game of many different concepts and ideas, and the relative importance of these ideas has changed over the years as different forms of poker gain and lose popularity.

-“But the purpose of this book is not to get an ‘A’ from our English teacher,” the note goes on to say (in Hold ’em Poker for Advanced Players).
+and Seven Card Stud for Advanced Players -- it might turn up in other books as well.
+The note concerns the issue of style.
+After talking a little bit about how they compose their books (via tape recorded conversations later transcribed), Sklansky and Malmuth admit that what results may not read as smoothly as one would hope.“But the purpose of this book is not to get an ‘A’ from our English teacher,” the note goes on to say (in Hold ’em Poker for Advanced Players).
 “Rather it is to show you how to make a lot of money in all but the toughest hold ’em games.
 So if we end a sentence with a preposition or use a few too many words or even introduce a new subject in a slightly inappropriate place, you can take solace from the fact that you can buy lots more books by Hemingway with the money we make you.”

 I’ve never been a big fan of utterly dismissing the importance of style like this.
 Anyone who tries to communicate via the written word knows that how one says something oftentimes can be as important as what one says.
 Obviously Sklansky and Malmuth had been faulted by someone somewhere for their style and so decided to try to head off that particular criticism before it arose.